 St. louis U. High supports the integration of appropriate technology into classrooms to better serve our faculty and students.
 Faculty members are equipped with personal computers and the technology needed to enhance their curriculum as desired.
 The school has made significant technological upgrades in recent past and continues to invest in technology that supports our curriculum and helps fulfill our mission.

-This school year you will see some new colorful signage strategically sprinkled throughout the building.
-These signs are the product of work completed by the Technology and Formation Committee focused on developing foundational values and principles, practical approaches and new school policies surrounding the use of technology.
+Colorful signage strategically sprinkled throughout the building is the product of work completed by the Technology and Formation Committee.
+The committee is focused on developing foundational values and principles, practical approaches and new school policies surrounding the use of technology.

-Last school year, the Technology and Formation Committee, a subcommittee of Instructional Council, met to begin formulating a set of guiding values and principles.
+The Technology and Formation Committee, a subcommittee of Instructional Council, had previously met to formulate a set of guiding values and principles.
 As many as a dozen faculty and staff members collaborated to do comprehensive research on technology use and develop a plan for SLUH.

-The group also met this past summer to finalize its work, which resulted in a document providing the roadmap for technology use at SLUH, as well as signage interspersed throughout the building with the slogan "Intention.
+The group also met to finalize its work which resulted in a document providing the roadmap for technology use at SLUH, as well as signage interspersed throughout the building with the slogan "Intention.
 Habit.
 Formation."
 Fine Arts teacher Sean Powers '05 developed the graphic identity for this initiative.
-These signs identify spaces that are 'Tech USE,' 'NO tech' and 'Game On' zones for various forms of technology.
-Very shortly, the paper signs will be replaced with something more permanent.
+The signs identify spaces that are 'Tech USE,' 'NO tech' and 'Game On' zones for various forms of technology.

 "The response from our community, including students, has been universally positive," says Linhares.
 "We look forward to building on this work to help shape our thinking on technology use in the classroom, at home, on social media, and ultimately, to stay ahead of the curve of the accelerating growth of technology."